Sequenom Fires Top Brass After Investigation

 A spokesman at the Army lab in Maryland declined to comment, citing privacy laws.

-desperate need for personal validation," and a hope that the response to the attacks would
+critics, "a desperate need for personal validation," and a hope that the response to the

 The scientists and doctors who studied the records emphasized what they said was an

-the sorority turned him down for a date while he was a graduate student.
-Shortly after the
+member of the sorority turned him down for a date while he was a graduate student.

 Briefing reporters on their findings, panel members also said they found no reason to